Shaili-V/MedOracle/README.md

 ---

 ## Goals & Inspiration
-- Build a real-world AI tool that blends healthcare and machine learning that aims to increase accessbility to medical information by helping individuals understand the meaning of their symptoms
+- Build a real-world AI tool that blends healthcare and machine learning and aims to increase accessbility to medical information by helping individuals understand the meaning of their symptoms
 - Imporve skills in AI, data science, Python, and user interface design
 - Learn to deploy a working prject to GitHub and Streamlit Cloud